aspistrel/DUWS-Modified-RHS-OPFOR/sources/README FOR DUWS MODIFIED 2014.txt

 - fixed: the "No Fast Travel for Chopper Taxi" Option is now functioning as it should and is set as default.

-- fixed: Personal Flir "enable/disable" addaction now works after respawning (under certain conditions you may notice 2 instances of enable appearing in action menu but it will still function properly).
+- fixed: Personal Flir "enable/disable" addAction now works after respawning (under certain conditions you may notice 2 instances of enable appearing in action menu but it will still function properly).

 - fixed: When Field Commander Ability unlocks, the Squad Manager Action Menu Item no longer disappears if player respawns.